orac81/miniapples/vtdl/README.md

 For example to build for C64 and Vic20, install OSCAR64, then from the base work dir type:

- tdl/tdlmakosc.sh skattabugz/skattabugz -Os
+ sh/tdlmakosc.sh skattabugz/skattabugz -Os

+To build all of the samples:

+ sh/tdlmakoscall.sh

-There are some simple demos in the folder "demo".
+There are some simple demos in the folder "demo", the build scripts are in the folder "sh".
+See file "tdl/vtdl.txt" for more up to date details

 This library tries to give the Compiler the best chance possible to optimise the code.
 To do this, it is included as source within the program,